 I am originally from Maryland.
 I went to college at Covenant College (Go Scots!) on Lookout Mountain in Georgia.
 At Covenant, I studied sociology with an emphasis in counseling.
-It was there that I met my husband.
-After getting married, we moved to Florida and lived there for almost twenty years.
-I also received my Master’s in Counseling Psychology from Palm Beach Atlantic University.
+A few years later, I received my Master’s in Counseling Psychology from Palm Beach Atlantic University.

 Before having our two sons, I worked in the helping/counseling field for about eight years.
 These days, I spend my time homeschooling our boys, driving them from one activity to another, and writing as time allows.
-I am also the editor of the PCA's women's ministry blog, enCourage, edit book manuscripts for my denomination's publishing arm, speak at churches, retreats, and conferences, and serve on the advisory board at Covenant College.
+In addition to writing, I also speak at conferences, retreats, and other women’s ministry events.
+I serve on my denomination’s national women’s ministry team and as the editor of our women's ministry blog, enCourage.
+I also serve on the advisory board at Covenant College.

 One lazy Saturday afternoon, I went through all the old boxes of childhood memories we keep stored in the garage.
 Flipping through my wrinkled and yellowed school work, I was transported back to a time when I had bangs, collected Lisa Frank stickers, and wore bright mismatched colors.
 In those boxes I found stories I had written in elementary school, each with accompanying drawings.
 I discovered old newspaper articles I had written for the middle school newspaper.
 I found old copies of the newspaper I started at my Christian high school.
 I also found the plaque I won for a poem I wrote in a state fine arts competition.
 The more I dug through the past, the more I realized that I’ve always loved to express myself through words.

 Writing for me is partly a form of creative expression, partly the way I think and process things, and partly a way I serve in ministry.
 It's also one of the ways I praise and worship my Savior.
 I started blogging after my oldest son was born to share with family and friends across the country what was happening in our lives.
 I shared photos and anecdotes of his growth and development.
 Periodically I would share a reflection on motherhood or a few thoughts on what I was studying in Scripture or how the Spirit had convicted me of a sin.
 Readers responded to these posts and encouraged me to write more.
 I started sharing about my battle with postpartum depression, my fears as a mother, and how the gospel spoke to all areas of my daily life.
 More and more friends and readers urged me to send my work to other websites and publications and with great hesitation, I did so.
-Gradually, I became a regular contributor to some wonderful ministries such as Desiring God and The Gospel Coalition, among others.
-(If you’d like to see some of the old articles I’ve written or find out more about my book, visit my writing page).
-My first book came out in April of 2016, A Heart Set Free: A Journey to Hope Through the Psalms of Lament.
-I am currently at work on my second book on the topic of Christian community.
+Gradually, I became a regular contributor to various ministries and publications such as Desiring God, Revive Our Hearts, and The Gospel Coalition, among others.
+(If you’d like to see some of the old articles I’ve written or find out more about my books, visit my writing page).

 What You’ll Find Here